-Instrument accuracy will be sufficient to allow trained personnel to determine when the actual level exceeds the specified lower level of each indicating range (levels 1, 2 and 3 as identified by NEI 12-02 guidance) without conflicting or ambiguous indication.
+The new SFP level instrumentation will be designed to maintain their design accuracy without recalibration following a power interruption or change in power source.
+Additionally, instrument accuracy will be designed to allow trained personnel to determine when the actual level exceeds the specified lower level of each indicating range (water levels 1, 2, 3 as identified by NEI 12-02 guidance) without conflicting or ambiguous indication.